anujwaghwani/CAP-JEE_merge/README.md

 So basically I have made a complete working code for extracting application id from cap round pdf and search for all JEE percentiles in all India merit list. this is based on python libraries like numpy,pandas,pypdf2,etc. I have successfully extracted data of my college (GCOEN) which i attached below
 - you can use this code (cap_and_jee.py) for your college too.
 # Benifit of using my code for this purpose\
-  -you will get progess bar possible via tqdm (just go to terminal --> pip install tqdm).
+  - you will get progess bar possible via tqdm (just go to terminal --> pip install tqdm).
-  -Made with using many try except so there are no chances of error.
+  - Made with using many try except so there are no chances of error.
   # Steps to use the following code
  1. Just download the cap round pdf for your college from fe2025.mahacet.org --> Institue Wise Allotment List.
  2. Save the pdf named as CAP.pdf and download it in the folder where this code is pasted to avoid path errors.